MoonriseDevelopment/MoonRise/README.md

 1. download this repo's zip file and extract it
 2. open a terminal in the extracted folder
 3. type ` ./gradlew build ` in the terminal
 4. type ` ./gradlew jar ` in the terminal

+# running the client (for developers)

+## for windows
+1. download this repo's zip file and extract it
+2. open a cmd in the extracted folder
+3. type ` .\gradlew.bat runclient ` in the terminal

+## for linux
+1. download this repo's zip file and extract it
+2. open a terminal in the extracted folder
+3. type ` ./gradlew runclient ` in the terminal